-All students at Hawthorndene primary school attend weekly Japanese language lessons with our specialist Japanese teacher, Schmitt Sensei.
+All students at Hawthorndene Primary School attend two weekly Japanese language lessons (or one double lesson) with our specialist Japanese teacher, McArthur Sensei.

-Our Japanese program exposes students to the Japanese language and culture in fun and engaging ways.
+Our Japanese program exposes students to Japanese language and culture in fun, engaging and meaningful ways.
 In learning a second language, the emphasis is not only on developing a student’s ability to communicate in the target language, but also on developing their understanding of how language works and understanding different aspects of the county’s culture.

-Each class has a 50 minute session of Performing Arts with our specialist teacher – Zita Sankauskas.
-The Junior Primary classes in year R and 1 have the benefit of having two sessions per week.
+Each class has a 40 minute session of Performing Arts with our specialist teacher – Lucy Pfeifer.
+The Junior Primary classes in Years R-3 have the benefit of having two sessions per week.
 This fits in with research on the importance of Performing Arts on young developing children, enhancing cognitive, social and physical development.

 Please Click on the below links to access further information: